Qin Ling Mountains deciduous forests: Location and description

 The Qin Mountains or Qin Ling Mountains (秦岭山), also called "Nanshan" (Southern Mountains), are the traditional dividing line between northern and southern China.
 They stretch 500 km across southern Shaanxi Province, with the Yellow River basin to the north, and Yangtze River basin to the south.
 The Daba Mountains run parallel to the main northern ridge of the Qinling, placing the Daba Mountains evergreen forests ecoregion to the south of the Qin Ling ecoregion.
 The highest elevation in the Qinling is 3700 m.

 Climate

-The climate of the ecoregion is Humid continental climate, warm summer (Köppen climate classification (Dwb)), with a dry winter.
+The climate of the ecoregion is subtropical highland to humid continental climate (Köppen: Cwb to Dwb), with a dry winter.
 This climate is characterized by large seasonal temperature differentials and a warm summer (at least four months averaging over 10 C, but no month averaging over 22 C, and cold winters having monthly precipitation less than one-tenth of the wettest summer month.
 Precipitation averages 850 to 950 mm/year in the Qinling Mountains.

+Example of a valley climate in the ecoregion: Shangluo.